Revealed Preference Analysis Under Limited Attention

-In this section, we characterize the $k$-th order CLA model on a complete data set.
-That is the data set that includes all the possible subsets of a universal set of alternatives.
-While complete data sets are not guaranteed in applications, an axiomatization based on them provides important insights into the underlying nature of DM's behavior.

-There are two fundamentals underlying our DM's behavior.
-The first one accounts for DM's behavior on those sets where she is fully attentive; that is, where the size of the budget does not exceed the minimum cardinality of the consideration set.
-On such budgets, she should act completely rationally.
-Hence, she should admit to the \emph{strong axiom of revealed preference} and thus does not exhibit any \emph{direct} and \emph{indirect} cycles in revealed preferences.
+There are two underlying fundamentals in our DM's behavior.
+The first one accounts for DM's behavior on those sets where she is fully attentive; that is, where the size of the budget set she faces does not exceed her attention floor.
+On such budgets, she should act completely rational.
+Hence, her behavior should satisfy the \emph{strong axiom of revealed preference}; i.e., should not exhibit any \emph{direct} and \emph{indirect} cycles in revealed preferences.
 To implement this axiom in our setting, we use the following terminology.
-We say $x_1$ is \emph{$k^{th}$-order directly chosen over} $x_2$ if there exists a budget set $B\in \gB: |B|\leq k$ containing $x_1,x_2$ where $x_1$ is chosen.
-We then say, $x_1$ is \emph{k$^{th}$-order indirectly chosen over $x_n$} if there exist $\{x_2,x_3\ldots,x_{n-1}\}$ such that $x_i$ is $k^{th}$-order directly chosen over $x_{i+1}$.
+We say $x_1$ is \emph{$k^{th}$-order directly preferred to} $x_2$ if there exists a budget set $B\in \gB: |B|\leq k$ containing $x_1,x_2$ where $x_1$ is chosen.
+We then say, $x_1$ is \emph{k$^{th}$-order indirectly preferred to $x_n$} if there exist $\{x_2,x_3\ldots,x_{n-1}\}$ for some $n\ge 2$, such that $x_i$ is $k^{th}$-order directly preferred to $x_{i+1}$.
 Then we have the following axiom.